AN/PVS-4: NVM-4

-A small surveillance scope intended primarily for Law Enforcement use, that is designed specifically to use surplus MX9644 tubes from AN/PVS-4s that are upgraded to GenIII tubes.
+A small surveillance scope intended primarily for Law Enforcement use, that is designed specifically to use surplus MX9644 tubes from AN/PVS-4s that are upgraded to Gen III tubes.

 ITT's F4960 Stinger night sight

-A direct descendant of the AN/PVS-4 using an advanced GenIII+I F4844 Image tube, it is capable of identifying targets at ranges of up to seven kilometers.
+A direct descendant of the AN/PVS-4 using an advanced Gen III+I F4844 Image tube, it is capable of identifying targets at ranges of up to seven kilometers.
 It is intended as the sighting mechanism for the Stinger missile.
 It features as 2.26x zoom and a 23.5 degree field of view.

 Reticles

-One of the unique capabilities of the AN/PVS-4 that is not available in many other night vision weaponsights is the field-changeable reticles.
+One of the unique capabilities of the AN/PVS-4 that is not available in many other night vision weapon sights is the field-changeable reticles.

-By replacing the reticle, the AN/PVS-4 is able to provide service to a wider variety of weapons than any other weaponsight including Squad Automatic Weapons, rocket launchers, grenade launchers, Shoulder-launched Multipurpose Assault Weapons and recoilless rifles.
+By replacing the reticle, the AN/PVS-4 is able to provide service to a wider variety of weapons than any other weapon sight including Squad Automatic Weapons, rocket launchers, grenade launchers, Shoulder-launched Multipurpose Assault Weapons and recoilless rifles.